Aster family (Asteraceae)

 Cultivation: Common Burdock is often found in full or partial sun, slightly moist to mesic conditions, and a loamy fertile soil.
 It has a robust nature and can be found in other kinds of soil and drier conditions.
 It is often aggressive.

-Range & Habitat: This plant is common in central and northern Illinois, but less common or absent in southern Illinois (see Distribution Map).
+Range & Habitat: This non-native plant is common in central and northern Illinois, but less common or absent in southern Illinois (see Distribution Map).
 This is by far the most common Arctium sp.
 (Burdock) in the state.
 It is adventive from Northern Europe and also occurs in Asia.
 Habitats include woodland edges, savannas, thickets, pastures, edges of fields and fence rows, weedy meadows, barnyards, areas along roads and railroads, and waste areas.
 Disturbed areas are preferred, although it occasionally appears in more pristine natural areas, particularly along paths and animal trails.

 Faunal Associations: The flowers are pollinated primarily by long-tongued bees, including bumblebees, honeybees, Miner bees, and Leaf-Cutting bees, which suck nectar and collect pollen.
 Other visitors include bee flies, butterflies, and skippers, which seek nectar and are also effective at pollination.
 The caterpillars of several Papaipema spp.
 (Borer Moths) bore through the pith of the stems, including Papaipema cataphracta (Burdock Borer Moth), Papaipema arctivorens (Northern Burdock Borer Moth), and Papaipema rigida (Rigid Sunflower Borer Moth).
 The foliage of Common Burdock is one of the food sources for the caterpillars of the butterfly Vanessa cardui (Painted Lady).
 The Ring-Necked Pheasant eats the seeds to a limited extent.
 Because the foliage is bitter-tasting, Common Burdock is not a preferred food plant for mammalian herbivores, although livestock and deer will browse on it if nothing else is available.
 There is some evidence that the foliage may be toxic to rabbits.
 The seeds are distributed far and wide by animals and humans because the burs cling readily to fur and clothing.
 They are quite difficult to remove.